DanielMandea/ios-fraud-force/README.md

-# ios-fraud-force
+# FraudForce

-FraudForce iOS SDK
+A description of this package.